UI Integration with @ulifeai/agentb-ui

 # or

-yarn add @ulifeai/agentb-ui react-icons uuid tailwind-merge clsx
+yarn add @ulifeai/agentb-ui react-icons uuid tailwind-merge clsx2.
+Import and Use:

 import React from 'react';